joeodx/pythonLearnTech258/scripting/readme.md

 1.654
 ````

-* math: Python's built-in module providing mathematical functions and constants for mathematical operations.
+* *math*: Python's built-in module providing mathematical functions and constants for mathematical operations.
 ````python
   num_float = 23.66
   print(math.ceil(num_float)) # round to the closest number up
 ````
-should print :
+should print to the terminal :
 ````python
 24
 ````